TritonDataCenter/rfd/rfd/0175/README.md

 that the changes still work as expected, but this should of course be shrink-to-fit.
 1. the changes are integrated into illumos-gate
-1. any necessary "glue" for merging them into illumos-joyent (such as manifest changes) can be dealt with by a PR against illumos-joyent at the time of the daily merge.
+1. any necessary "glue" for merging them into illumos-joyent (such as adjusting for a changed API in code that is only in illumos-joyent) can be dealt with by a PR against illumos-joyent at the time of the daily merge.

 Of course, this is only a suggested workflow - it might make sense to do the whole thing against illumos-gate.
 The crucial part being that we do suitable product testing as needed.

-The illumos bug should contain all the relevant testing notes etc - this might include SmartOS Specifics, and hat seems fine.
+The illumos bug should contain all the relevant testing notes etc - this might include SmartOS Specifics, and that seems fine.
 If necessary, a separate JIRA could be filed for any Joyent-private details.